 Clindamycin is a very common antibiotic used in dentistry and works by inhibiting protein synthesis.
 It is the drug of choice if one has a penicillin allergy.
-It binds into the ‘50S subunit’ of the ‘ribosomes’ in bacteria thus inhibiting the ‘translocation step’ of protein synthesis.
-It is bacteriostatic in nature.
-Clindamycin is effective against gram positive, anaerobic bacteria, and several other oral pathogens.
+It binds into the “50S subunit” of the “ribosomes” (*) in bacteria, thus inhibiting the “translocation step” of protein synthesis (*).
+Clindamycin is bacteriostatic and is effective against gram-positive, anaerobic bacteria.
 Side effects are diarrhea, skin rashes, and liver toxicity.

-In addition, one main side effect of clindamycin (and many other antibiotics is ‘pseudomembranous colitis’ which is characterized by severe diarrhea and severe abdominal pain.
+In addition, one primary side effect of clindamycin is pseudomembranous colitis.
+Its characteristics include severe diarrhea and abdominal pain.

-Tetracyclines used to be prominently used in dentistry but their use has waned due bacterial resistance.
-In addition, they have a high affinity for calcium and can discolour enamel or teeth in adults, children, and fetuses.
-They may retard skeletal function if taken in pregnancy.
-Other side effects of tetracycline are gastric discomfort, fungus superinfection (ie: candidia), and blood in stool.
+We prominently used Tetracyclines in dentistry in the past, but their use has waned due to bacterial resistance.
+In addition, they have a high affinity for calcium and can discolor enamel or teeth in adults, children, and fetuses.
+They may retard skeletal function if taken during pregnancy.
+Other side effects of tetracycline are gastric discomfort, fungus superinfection, and blood in the stool.

-Macrolides are a group of common antibiotics of which ‘erythromycin’ is the most prominent example.
-These were one of the first drugs available which were effective for patients with an allergy to beta-lactam antibiotics such as penicillin.
-Macrolides are inhibitors of the ‘cytochrome p450 enzyme’ in the liver and hence may increase the concentration of common drugs such as warfarin, phenytoin, carbamazepine, and cyclosporine.
-This means that macrolide could potentially cause an overdose in the above medications if is not prescribed properly.
+Macrolides are a group of common antibiotics, of which “erythromycin” is the most prominent example.
+These were among the first drugs available that were effective for patients with an allergy to beta-lactam antibiotics.
+Macrolides are inhibitors of the cytochrome p450 enzyme (*) in the liver.
+Therefore, they may increase the concentration of common drugs such as warfarin, phenytoin, carbamazepine, and cyclosporine.
+It means that macrolide could potentially cause an overdose of the above medications if the doctor does not appropriately prescribe it.

-Another set of antibiotics are those that function by inhibiting genetic information synthesis.
+Another set of antibiotics is those that function by inhibiting genetic information synthesis.
 Two examples of these are metronidazole and ciprofloxacin.
-Metronidazole is bactericidal and is effective against a bacteria called ‘bacteroides’.
+Metronidazole is bactericidal and is effective against a bacteria called “Bacteroides”.
 It works well in certain instances in combination with amoxicillin.
-However, Metronidazole also may inhibit an enzyme called ‘aldehyde dehydrogenase’ which helps break down alcohol in your body.
-Drinking alcohol with this antibiotic can cause, among other issues redness and joint pain.
-For this reason is it best not to take alcohol until at least 2-3 days after finishing this drug.
+However, Metronidazole also may inhibit an enzyme called “aldehyde dehydrogenase”.
+The enzyme can helps break down alcohol in your body.
+Therefore, Drinking alcohol with this antibiotic can cause, among other issues, redness, and joint pain.
+For this reason, it is best not to take alcohol until at least 2-3 days after finishing this drug.
 Other side effects are an unpleasant metallic taste, gastrointestinal issues, and dizziness.